Skip to product information

 It offers a new theoretical understanding of educational bordering and de-bordering practices – political, socio-economic, psychosocial and epistemic – guided by a social justice-oriented, anti-racist, refugee-centred approach.

-Introducing the OMNI – Open, Multimodal, Narrative-based, Inclusive – framework as a means to act for refugees’ educational justice, this vital work provides a transferrable best practice model for educational institutions, NGOs and policy makers.
+Introducing the OMNI – Open, Multimodal, Narrative-based, Inclusive – framework as a means to act for refugees’ educational justice, this vital work provides a transferable best practice model for educational institutions, NGOs and policy makers.

-Giorgia Doná is Professor of Forced Migration and co-director of the Centre for Migration, Refugees and Belonging at the University of East London.
+Giorgia Doná is Professor of Forced Migration and Co-Director of the Centre for Migration, Refugees and Belonging at the University of East London.

-Corinne Squire is Chair in Global Inequalities at the School of Social Policy at the University of Bristol, co-director of the Association of Narrative Research and Practice and co-coordinator of the OLIve programme.
+Corinne Squire is Chair in Global Inequalities at the School of Social Policy at the University of Bristol, Co-Director of the Association of Narrative Research and Practice and Co-Coordinator of the OLIve programme.

 Introduction